 An empty wing at DSHA was converted into an art studio where Sr. Karlyn creates and displays her works of art.
 She says the art studio serves as a place of peace where many people find refuge and support.
 “Visitors often open up about different struggles in their lives, and they know that our Sisters will pray for them and their families.”
 Sr. Karlyn reflects on how Jesus might live today: “I think He might be an artist, communicating to us about the Kingdom not only through stories but also through illustrations.”
 She says that He would be among the people proclaiming the good news at various art fairs.

 Many of Sr. Karlyn’s paintings portray people of diverse ethnicities, representing the Salvatorian mission to make God’s goodness known in all places to all peoples.
-Sr. Karlyn has been to Columbia, South America, where she interacted with local sisters in formation.
+Sr. Karlyn has been to Colombia, South America, where she interacted with local sisters in formation.
 She lives in an ethnically diverse neighborhood and has formed an ecumenical relationship with Immanuel Presbyterian Church in Milwaukee.
 As she celebrates 50 years of vowed religious life, Sr. Karlyn continues to seek and discover God in a wide array of creative endeavors, again, inspired by the poet Fry, “The human heart can go the length of God.”